BrendonONeill/BugTrackingAppV2/README.md

 - Bug with cookie notice.

 ## Researching
-- Comments on others bugs with a clean UI.
+- Write omments on others bugs with a clean UI that doesn't look out of place.
 - Best way to deal with soft deleted bugs.